CPDG: A Contrastive Pre-Training Method for Dynamic Graph Neural Networks: Acknowledgments

 \subsection{Model Generalization}

-To further investigate the generalization of the proposed \model method, we evaluate the performance of \model with different DGNN encoders.
-We try three representative encoders namely, DyRep, JODIE, and TGN.
-More specifically, each encoder pre-trains with \model on \textit{Amazon-Beauty} and \textit{Amazon-Luxury} under the three transfer settings.
-Table \ref{tab:backbone} illustrates the comparison results on vanilla task-supervised pre-training and \model pre-training of the AUC metric. \textit{From the results, we can observe that the performance of pre-training different DGNN encoders with \model is consistently better than the vanilla pre-training strategy.} This demonstrates both the effectiveness and generalization of the proposed \model method in different DGNN backbones.
+{\textbf{Backbone Generalization}.
+To investigate the generalization of the proposed \model method, we evaluate the performance of \model with different DGNN encoders.
+We try three representative DGNN encoders namely, DyRep, JODIE, and TGN.
+More specifically, we experiment on each encoder being pre-trained with our \model and perform on all the datasets of both dynamic link prediction and dynamic node classification tasks.
+The results shown in Table \ref{tab:maintable}, Table \ref{tab:meituan_result}, and Table \ref{tab:nc_results} \textit{all illustrate the performance of pre-training different DGNN encoders with \model is consistently better than the vanilla task-supervised pre-training strategy.} This demonstrates both the effectiveness and generalization of the proposed \model method in different DGNN backbones.}

+{\textbf{Inductive Generalization}.
 In order to further investigate the generalization of \model on inductive downstream tasks, we further compare the performance of \model with the JODIE encoder under the inductive link prediction task.
-The results in Table \ref{tab:ablation-three-transfer} demonstrate the performance of \model on three transfers on the inductive task.
-We observe that \model significantly improves AUC under time transfer by at least 10\% on the Entertainment and Outdoors datasets, respectively.
+The results in Table \ref{tab:ablation-three-transfer} demonstrate the performance of \model on three transfers under the inductive setting.
+We observe that \model significantly improves AUC under time transfer by about 10\% on the Entertainment and Outdoors datasets, respectively.
 Moreover, under the time+field transfer, the most challenging transfer, \model still achieves 5.17\% and 3.19\% AUC gains on Entertainment and Outdoors datasets, respectively.
-Altogether, the results demonstrate that \model is also able to well generalize on the inductive downstream task.
+Altogether, the results demonstrate that \model is also able to well generalize on the inductive downstream task.}